-Current Title: Senior Manager at VisLab and Artificial Vision Course Instructor.
+Current Title: Senior Manager at VisLab and Perception for Vehicles Course Instructor.

 My expertises are on

-- Autonomous Vehicle: development of the low level control, the path planner and supervising the World Perception Server for PROUD.
+Development of the low level control, the path planner and supervision of the World Perception Server for PROUD.

 Development of a Ground Plane Stereo obstacle detector, used in UrbanChallenge 2007 and engineered on a DSP TI DM642.

 GrandChallenge 2005 in the Terramax Team as System Integrator and Problem Solver.

 GrandChallenge 2004 in the Terramax Team developing a Path Detection algorithm and expert of the communication system.

 Pedestrian, Vehicle and Traffic Sign Recognition using ensemble learning classifier (the "classical" approach).

 Vehicles and pedestrians detection for V-Charge EU project.

 Development of a Traffic Sign Recognition for Magneti Marelli.